-The hours entered into the lower section of figure 3.4 are determined from detailed annual loads data for the system being designed.
-They represent the annual number of hours the system will be running if operating at full load, and are a measure of the system running time.
+The percentage values entered into the lower section of figure 3.4 are determined from annual loads data for the system being designed.
+They represent the percentage of the year that the system would be running if operating at full load, and are a measure of the system running time (0% means the system is not running at all during the year and where 100% means the system is running at peak load 100% of the year).